FocusNet++: Attentive Aggregated Transformations for Efficient and Accurate Medical Image Segmentation: Abstract

 \section{Abstract}

-Given that convolutional neural networks extract features via learning convolution kernels, it makes sense to design better kernels which can in turn lead to better feature extraction.
-In this paper, we propose a new residual block for convolutional neural networks in the context of medical image segmentation.
-We combine attention mechanisms with group convolutions to create our group attention mechanism, which forms the fundamental building block of FocusNetAlpha - our convolutional autoencoder.
-We adapt a hybrid loss based on balanced cross entropy, tversky loss and the adaptive logarithmic loss to create a loss function that converges faster and more accurately to the minimum solution.
-On comparison with the different residual block variants, we observed a 5.6\% increase in the IoU on the ISIC 2017 dataset over the basic residual block and a 1.3\% increase over the resneXt group convolution block.
-Our results show that FocusNetAlpha achieves state-of-the-art results across all metrics for the ISIC 2018 melanoma segmentation, cell nuclei segmentation and the DRIVE retinal blood vessel segmentation datasets with fewer parameters and FLOPs.
-Our code and pre-trained models will be publicly available on GitHub to maximize reproducibility.
+We propose a new residual block for convolutional neural networks and demonstrate its state-of-the-art performance in medical image segmentation.
+We combine attention mechanisms with group convolutions to create our group attention mechanism, which forms the fundamental building block of our network, FocusNet++.
+We employ a hybrid loss based on balanced cross entropy, Tversky loss and the adaptive logarithmic loss to enhance the performance along with fast convergence.
+Our results show that FocusNet++ achieves state-of-the-art results across various benchmark metrics for the ISIC 2018 melanoma segmentation and the cell nuclei segmentation datasets with fewer parameters and FLOPs.